henrychulab/henrychulab.github.io/_people/qingxiang_zhao.md

 **Bio**<br>
 Qingxiang joined our lab in September 2019 as a PhD student.
 Before joining PolyU, he received his BEng and MEng degree from Sichuan University in 2016 and 2019, respectively, both in mechanical engineering.
-Currently he has been working on the several soft robotic projects, including the development of a data-driven pneumatic soft arm, and pipe-crawling soft robot.
+Currently he is working on several soft robotic projects, including the development of a data-driven pneumatic soft arm, and pipe-crawling soft robot.